bricrsa/azuredatafactory_loganalytics/README.md

 ADF generally does not generate a large volume of logs.
 Note that you should always use the Resource Specific option for Diagnostic settings if available.

 Example query for [exploring usage](./loganalytics_queries/usage_explore.kql)

+> Note: that are also a number of public Workbooks available under Log Analytics Workspace Insights, under the Workbooks blade for the Log Analytics workspace in the Azure Portal.